sjwetzel/PublicSymbolicGradientLatentSpaceInterpretation/README.md

 ## Overview
 This repository implements a framework for interpreting neural network latent spaces using symbolic search.
-Modify data_utils.py and execute the following files in sequence to train and interpret the neural network.

 # Modify the following files to define system and model